jared-skinner/popup/README.md

 ## Introduction

 Popup is a tool for making a fresh OS installation your own.
 It takes care of installing and configuring all the packages you need to use.
 It handles dependencies, tracking failures, and idempotency.
-The tool was inspired by *Ansible* and *Airflow*.
+The tool was inspired by *Ansible* and *Apache Airflow*.

 ### Why a New Tool?